Thabo-Dladla/2nd-_year_first_semester/assignment2_data_stsructures/README.md

 # Assignment 2 - AVL Trees & Generics (Java)

 This assignment builds on Assignment 1 by introducing **AVL Trees**, a type of self-balancing binary search tree.
 It demonstrates advanced tree operations, balancing algorithms, and the use of generics in Java applications.

-## last year
-**This folder has similar material from a previous year**

-## src
-## main folder
+## main folder is the src folder
 **AVLTree.java** – Implementation of an AVL tree with insertion and automatic balancing (rotations) this was assingment was extending what we did in the first assgnment.
 **BinaryTree.java** – Base binary tree structure reused for AVL implementation.
 **BinaryTreeNode.java** – Node class for binary trees.